-Financial assets that do not meet the criteria to be classified under the previously referred categories, are classified at fair value through profit or loss, deemed to be a residual category under IFRS 9.
+Financial assets that do not meet the criteria to be classified under the previously referred categories, are classified at fair value through profit or loss.

-Regardless of the business model assessment, EDP Finance B.V. can elect to classify a financial asset at fair value through profit or loss if doing so reduces or eliminates a measurement or recognition inconsistency ("accounting mismatch").
+Regardless of the business model assessment, EDP Finance B.V. classifies a financial asset at fair value through profit or loss when doing so reduces or eliminates a measurement or recognition inconsistency ("accounting mismatch").